xapp/SFSymbol-Icon-Template/README.md

 ![SFSymbol-Icon](https://user-images.githubusercontent.com/7535389/143172026-72f7de0a-5713-4887-b099-5ef141e3351a.png)

-SFSymbol Icon Template produces a pixel perfect 32pt icon, which can be used for:
+SFSymbol Icon Template produces a 32pt icon, which can be used for:

 - iOS Action Extension (iOS 15 only);
 - Quick Action (UIApplicationShortcutIcon);
 - TabBar (UITabBarItem).

-While any custom SF Symbol is supported by iOS 15, without special "Guides", icon size is limited to 24pt and might be drawn
+While any custom SF Symbol is supported by iOS 15, without special "Guides", icon size is limited to 24pt and might be drawn in low